 How powerful is the resistance?

-Which brands lead the industry?
-Stamina Rowers are the leading manufacturer of very simple and low-budget hydraulic rowing machines.
-Kettler makes hydraulic rowers that cost more and include heart rate monitoring.
+Which brands lead the hydraulic rower industry?
+Stamina Rowers are the leading manufacturer of very simple and low-budget hydraulic rowing machines, while Kettler makes more expensive hydraulic rowers that include heart rate monitoring.

 Top 3 Hydraulic Rowers